Sign in

 Ask Fintool Equity Research AI

-Biren Amin's questions to BridgeBio Pharma Inc (BBIO) leadership • Q1 2025
+Biren Amin's questions to BridgeBio Pharma (BBIO) leadership • Q1 2025

 Question

-Biren Amin from Jefferies asked what clinical data is resonating most with physicians, the biggest hurdles to adoption, the gross-to-net percentage for Attruby in the quarter, and any observed impact from the Medicare Part D redesign.
+Biren Amin from Jefferies inquired about what clinical data is resonating most with physicians for Attruby, the biggest hurdles to adoption, the gross-to-net percentage for the quarter, and any observed impact from the Medicare Part D redesign.

 Answer

-CCO Matt Outten stated the '3, 42, 50' data points (3-month separation, 42% risk reduction, 50% hospitalization reduction) are resonating strongly.
-CFO Tom Trimarchi explained that gross-to-net trended favorably this quarter due to lower-than-expected use of patient assistance programs but is expected to normalize.
-The floor for GTN is the 20% mandatory IRA rebate.
+CCO Matt Outten stated that the messaging around a 3-month onset of effect and a 50% reduction in cardiovascular hospitalizations is resonating strongly.
+CEO Neil Kumar added that emerging data on TTR stabilization is also compelling.
+CFO Tom Trimarchi explained that gross-to-net trended favorably this quarter due to lower-than-expected use of patient assistance programs, but he expects this to normalize over the year.
+The floor for gross-to-net is the 20% IRA rebate.

 Ask Fintool Equity Research AI

-Biren Amin's questions to Ocular Therapeutix Inc (OCUL) leadership
+Biren Amin's questions to OCULAR THERAPEUTIX (OCUL) leadership

-Biren Amin's questions to Ocular Therapeutix Inc (OCUL) leadership • Q2 2025
+Biren Amin's questions to OCULAR THERAPEUTIX (OCUL) leadership • Q2 2025

 Question